 - Background image allowd for a user provided image to be used as the level's background.

 - Image Custom background image.

 - Align specifies how the background image of the top menu or a drop down menu is aligned horizontally and vertically.

 - Repeat specifies whether the background image of the menu level is repeated (tiled), and if so, how.
-The image can be repeated horizontally, vertically, in both directions or not repeated.
+The image can be repeated horizontally, vertically, in both, or none directions.

 - Editing Level Animation allows you can apply different opening animation effects to submenus.
-I ten to leave these at the default settings for the menu I have selected.
+I tend to leave these at the default settings for the menu I have selected.

 Step 3: Editing Items Style allows you to you define the properties common to all items of the Top Menu or Submenu items.
 As you make changes to the styles, make sure you notice what happens in the preview window.

 - Specifying Items Size and Position - I tend to leave